Samet-MohamedAmin/INSAT_SI_TP/exercice_3/README.md

 ## Conclusion
+- The attack may have strong impact if it is combined with `Dos` attack to prevent any probabilty of connection from the target machine we want to contact
 - We should consider only ip address as the unique method for authentication.
 - As counter measurment, we have to use other anti-arp solutions like:
   - DHCP snopping